-- 1. Rough piping inspection.
+- 1. Underground piping and tanks.
+To be made after trenches or ditches are excavated, underground gas piping is installed, and before backfill is put in place. - 2.
+Rough piping inspection.
 To be made after all new piping authorized by the permit has been installed, and before any such piping has been covered or concealed or any fixtures or gas appliances have been connected.
-Includes gas provisions of the energy code and approved energy calculation provisions. - 2.
+Includes gas provisions of the energy code and approved energy calculations provisions. - 3.
 Final piping inspection.
 To be made after all piping authorized by the permit has been installed and after all portions which are to be concealed by plastering or otherwise have been so concealed, and before any fixtures or gas appliances have been connected.
-This inspection shall include a pressure test. - 3.
+This inspection shall include a pressure test. - 4.
 Final inspection.
 To be made on all new gas work authorized by the permit and such portions of existing systems as may be affected by new work or any changes, to ensure compliance with all the requirements of this code and to assure that the installation and construction of the gas system is in accordance with reviewed plans.

-Site Debris
+F. Site Debris